denten-papers/blunt-instrumental/blunt.md

 which would require training, outreach, and support that we cannot provide if we hope to keep our day jobs.

-3. Tools make us lazy.
-Tools make us lazy because they obscure methodology.
-The *nltk.cluster* module bundled in Python's *NLTK* library[^9] contains an implementation of something called "k-means clustering."[^10] The algorithm is numerical, unsupervised, non-deterministic and iterative.[^11] To use it well we need to have a way of estimating a number of expected clusters (that's the *k* variable).
+3. Tools can encourage intellectual laziness by obscuring methodology.
+That is not the tool's fault, but rather a mode of lazy thinking which expects easy insight from an automated "black-box" device.
+For example: the (very useful) *nltk.cluster* module bundled in Python's Natural Language Toolkit (NLTK) library[^9] contains an implementation of something called "k-means clustering," used to discover similar documents in a collection.[^10] The algorithm is numerical, unsupervised, non-deterministic and iterative.[^11] To use it well we need to have a way of estimating a number of expected clusters (that's the *k* variable).
 The algorithm produces non-hierarchical results and being non-deterministic, the clusters will vary with each iteration.
 Both the E-M and the GAA clusterers, also included in the module, could be better suited for the task at hand.
-If none of this makes sense to you, it did not to me either---until I picked up the These remarks would be impossible to glean from the software package itself, without reading the cited methodological literature.
-Even at the Python library level, where code is transparent, the methodology remains obscured by the implementation.
-Intellectually, one would be remiss to draw insight from the tool without understanding the underlying methodological complexity.
+If none of this makes sense to you, it did not to me either---until I opened the black box.
+That involved reading the library's documentation, stepping through the code, and learning more about the underlying algorithms (found in *Foundations of Statistical Natural Language Processing* by Christopher D. Manning and Hinrich Schütze).
+NLTK facilitates such discovery through meticulous documentation (published at nltk.org), by which it is possible to view the logic, notes, assumptions, and citation for each of the implemented algorithms.
+One would be remiss to draw insight from the tool without understanding the methodological complexity involved.

-Despite being incredibly useful for research, software analytical packages like *Gephi*, *Sci2*, or *Paper Machines*  further obscure the methodology, wrapping the language-specific implementation of the algorithm in a layer of application-specific idiosyncrasies.
-Without deep understanding of the underlying methods, one can never be sure whether the observed results are real (in some sense of the word) or merely unintended artifacts of the nested implementation.
-Black-box technology used in such a way cannot withstand critical scrutiny.
+In our example, NLTK (a Python library)  can be viewed as a "wrapper" around a set of specific statistical methods and algorithms.
+This already poses a number of problems for research.
+Higher level natural language implementations further wrap the underlying Python logic, with all its idiosyncrasies and complexity, into a user-friendly graphical user interface application or a web service, for example, which makes word clouds or clusters documents with a click of a button.
+Such applications appeal to a more general public by stripping or hiding the underlying complexity.
+They are accessible to researchers who lack training in computer science or statistics.
+It is at this point that we are in danger of being like those hapless astronomers who receive wondrous pictures from a broken telescope.
+Like real astronomers, we must have an intimate knowledge of our tools.
+Otherwise, without a deep understanding of the underlying methods, we can never be sure about the biases implicit in the observed results.

 4. Out-of-the-box tools are easy to learn and use, but they are a bad investment of time in the long term.
 Methodologies improve over time.
 Tools proliferate and decline in quality relative to the researcher's experience.
 Reviewing the academic literature on k-means clustering at its lowest "raw" level initially could be a tedious and labor-intensive affair.
 Not being a statistician, I cannot always follow the math.
 But, in looking at a number of articles in several related fields I am able to understand the uses and the limitations of the algorithm.
 This knowledge is independent of implementation.
 If tomorrow's research community moves from Python to Haskell (for example), the applied methods will transfer with the language.

 Learning the methodology properly is initially expensive, but is, ultimately, a more lasting and more portable investment of time.
 Learning to code is not for